What happens after an application is lodged?

 Confidential T Documents

-The agency or Minister can apply to the AAT for a direction that certain information within the T documents is not to be disclosed to you or another party.
-You can also apply to the AAT for a direction if there is information you do not want a party other than the agency or Minister to see.
+The agency or Minister can ask the AAT for a direction that certain information within the T documents is not to be disclosed to you or another party.
+You can also ask the AAT for a direction if there is information you do not want a party other than the agency or Minister to see.
 We will consider any application and tell you our decision.

 Request the T documents earlier